ali8261/PyBer_Analysis/README.md

 ￼

 The image below indicates total fares for each city type.
 The Urban cities has the highest fare and starting average fare is $1800 to $2500. (yellow line)
-The Rural cities has the lowest fares (blue line), which is between $100 to $500, and Suburban cities average fare is $750 to $1500, There are a few spikes in the data here and there but overall, fairly consistent.
+The Rural cities has the lowest fares (blue line), which is between $100 to $500, and Suburban cities average fare is $750 to $1500(red Line), There are a few spikes in the data here and there but overall, fairly consistent.

 ￼